Black Friday deals

 It's easy to get caught up in the excitement of Black Friday, and retailers know that you may let your guard down.
 Some products are frequently discounted throughout the year, so may not be on sale for their best price on Black Friday.
 Others have their prices inflated in advance in order to make their sale prices seem misleadingly tempting.

 To make sure you don't fall into the trap of Black Friday fever, our experts have put together a list of products that you should be wary of if you see them in this year's Black Friday sales.
 We know these products are frequently discounted, so you're not necessarily getting a 'special' offer.

-While it's got an RRP of £79.99, it has been discounted at various times throughout the year already, and we've seen it priced as low as £40.
-So unless you see this one for less than that, we'd suggest holding out for a better deal.
+The oldest and original Nutribullet model is often on offer throughout the year.
+It's highest price is around £70 but we've seen it for as low as £40.
+Unless you see this one for less than £55, we'd suggest holding out for a better deal.